CrypticSignal/video-quality-metrics/README.md

                         Enable "no transcoding mode", which allows you to calculate the VMAF/SSIM/PSNR for a video that you have already transcoded.
                         The original and transcoded video paths must be specified using the -ovp and -tvp arguments, respectively.
                         Example: python main.py -ntm -ovp original.mp4 -tvp transcoded.mp4 -ssim
+  -o OUTPUT_FOLDER, --output-folder OUTPUT_FOLDER
+                        Use this argument if you want a specific name for the output folder.
+                        If you want the name of the output folder to contain a space, the string must be surrounded in double quotes.
+                        Example: -o "VQM Output"
   -ovp ORIGINAL_VIDEO_PATH, --original-video-path ORIGINAL_VIDEO_PATH
                         Enter the path of the original video.
 A relative or absolute path can be specified.
 If the path contains a space, it must be surrounded in double quotes.
                         Example: -ovp "C:/Users/H/Desktop/file 1.mp4"